NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

 You can mirror the Operator content of a Red Hat-provided catalog, or a custom catalog, into a container image registry using the ``oc adm catalog mirror`` command.
 The target registry must support `Docker v2-2 <https://docs.docker.com/registry/spec/manifest-v2-2/>`_.
 For a cluster on a restricted network, this registry can be one that the cluster has network access to, such as a mirror registry created during a restricted network cluster installation.

-The ``oc adm catalog mirror`` command also automatically mirrors the index image that is specified during the mirroring process, whether it be a Red Hat-provided index image or your own custom-built index image, to the target registry.
+The ``oc adm catalog mirror`` command also automatically mirrors the index image specified during the mirroring process, whether it be a Red Hat-provided index image or your own custom-built index image, to the target registry.
 You can then use the mirrored index image to create a catalog source that allows Operator Lifecycle Manager (OLM) to load the mirrored catalog onto your OpenShift Container Platform cluster.

 #.
 Set the following environment variable: